ONLYOFFICE/office-js-api/Cell/ApiDrawing/Methods/SetSize.md

 # SetSize

-Sets the size of the object (image, shape, chart) bounding box.
+Sets a size of the object (image, shape, chart) bounding box.

 ## Syntax